Baphomet42/Data-Packs/README.md

     + Portals must be placed on 3x3 quartz blocks (not smooth quartz) and work in all 6 main directions
 + *Weighted Cubes*
     + Storage and Companion cubes essential for button-based testing
++ *Sentry Turret*
+    + Shoots players in survival
+    + Deactivates when grabbed and dropped
 + *Aerial Faith Plate*
     + Send anything flying through the air
     + Rotate with rotate tool